spurintel/feed-example-postgresql/README.md

 docker compose up -d
 ```

-This starts a copy of PostgreSQL running on `localhost:5432`  It also starts a copy of Adminer on `localhost:8080` which is an ugly but simple interface into the database.
+This starts a copy of PostgreSQL running on `localhost:5432`  It also starts a copy of Adminer on http://localhost:8080 which is an ugly but simple interface into the database.

 These are only listening on the local interface for security reasons.
 Do not change it unless you know what you are doing.
 The default password is "spur_example_CHANGEME".
 You can change it before launch in the `docker-compose.yml` file.

-The docker compose file also contains configuration for pgadmin4 - commented out.
-It is a fantastic tool for managing PostgreSQL and the data, but complex far beyond the scope of this example.
+This also starts pgadmin4 on http://localhost:80.
+It is a powerful tool, but complex beyond the scope of this example.
+If you wish to use it, default user is "example@spur.us" password "spur_example_CHANGEME".
+Click "add a new server" and set the connection parameters host: db, username: postgres, and password: spur_example_CHANGEME.

 ### Load the data